 In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies the guidance on the issuer's accounting for convertible debt instruments by removing the separation models for (1) convertible debt with a cash conversion feature and (2) convertible instruments with a beneficial conversion feature.
 As a result, entities will not separately present in equity an embedded conversion feature in such debt.
 Instead, they will account for a convertible debt instrument wholly as debt, unless certain other conditions are met.
 The elimination of these models will reduce reported interest expense and increase reported net income for entities that have issued a convertible instrument that was within the scope of those models before the adoption of ASU 2020-06.
 Also, ASU 2020-06 requires the application of the if-converted method for calculating diluted earnings per share and the treasury stock method will be no longer available.
-The provisions of ASU 2020-06 are applicable for fiscal years beginning after December 15, 2020.
+The provisions of ASU 2020-06 are applicable for fiscal years beginning after December 15, 2021, with early adoption permitted no earlier than fiscal years beginning after December 15, 2020.
 The Company is evaluating this new standard, but does not expect it to have a material impact on the Company's consolidated financial statements or disclosures.